Randy Arozarena Player Props: Rays vs. Athletics

-The Tampa Bay Rays and Randy Arozarena (.364 slugging percentage over his past 10 games, including one homer), battle starting pitcher Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+Randy Arozarena -- .226 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Luis Medina on the mound, on June 14 at 9:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Athletics.
+In his most recent game he had a hitless showing (0-for-3) against the Athletics.

 Randy Arozarena Game Info & Props vs. the Athletics